aamirigithub/PowerShell/README.md

 # PowerShell
-Repository for Windows Systems Engineer and Administrator Optimize it further for multi-core parallel processing (using PowerShell 7’s ForEach-Object -Parallel) so it runs 3–4× faster on large disks?
+Repository for Windows Systems Engineers and Administrators Optimize occasionally for PowerShell to get better understanding and scenario based troubleshooting.
-Enter domain or local credentials for remote connection